-Regarding ocean placement of dredged material, the Ocean Dumping Regulations [Title 40 CFR Sections 227.16(b)] states that "... alternative methods of disposal are practicable when they are available at reasonable incremental cost and energy expenditures which need not be competitive with the costs of ocean dumping, taking into account the environmental impacts associated with the use of alternatives to ocean dumping . . ."
+Regarding ocean placement of dredged material, the Ocean Dumping Regulations [Title 40 CFR Sections 227.16(b)] states that "... alternative methods of disposal are practicable when they are available at reasonable incremental cost and energy expenditures which need not be competitive with the costs of ocean dumping, taking into account the environmental impacts associated with the use of alternatives to ocean dumping ..."
 The permit applicant has investigated the use of alternative placement sites for the dredged material that include beneficial use, upland placement, and open water placement.
 Beneficial uses such as beach nourishment were found not to be practicable, as the dredged material is silty fine grained, moderately hydrated, riverine materials that are not suitable for beach nourishment.
-Processing the dredged material for use in saltmarsh restoration projects has been considered, but the costs for handling and amending the material would be excessive.
 The applicant also investigated the use of upland placement of the dredged material.
 However, upland disposal locations in the metropolitan area are extremely limited.
 In addition, upland storage space is limited and there is virtually no commercial use for this type of material, thereby making upland placement not a practicable alternative.
-Finally, inter-pier placement sites were considered, but none could be located.
 Therefore, alternative sites for the placement of the dredged material are either not available or not available at reasonable incremental costs, thus leaving HARS placement as the applicant's preferred alternative.